 The network may enforce the NS-AoS for an S-NSSAI as follows:

-1. The network monitors the validity of the S-NSSAI for UE in CM-CONNECTED state, i.e. as per the location.
+1. The network may monitor the validity of the S-NSSAI for UE in CM-CONNECTED state, i.e. the AMF subscribes to the AoI using the Location information of the S-NSSAI location availability information as described in TS 38.413 [34].

-Editor's note: The mechanism to use for monitoring the location and any NG-RAN logic is FFS and is dependent on the RAN WG3 reply.